 This program is fully accredited by the Council on Occupational Education (COE).

-- Must be 18 years of age by program graduation date
+- 18 years of age by program graduation date

 - Complete the WorkKeys Assessment

 - Enjoy outdoor work

 • CDL Class A Truck Operation (Bucket and Digger Trucks)

 • Pole Climbing Certification